andjoer/img2img-turbo/README.md

 ---

 ## Project status
 There are still left-overs from the original code that are not needed anymore.
 Some refactor still needs to be done.
 It is possible to train on MPS, but the GAN works different, which is why the cyclegan does not converge.
 The problem is the discriminator.
-If the first conv layer of the discriminator is put on cpu it works, which is done now by the function "prepare_disc"
+If the first conv layer of the discriminator is put on cpu it works, which is done now by the function "prepare_disc".
+For higher resolution training width fine details it is possible to use the discriminator in patches.

 ---